 My first go-to remedy is a melatonin based spray applied under the tongue.

-Melatonin is a sleep hormone secreted by the pineal gland in response to dark.
-In supplements, it is derived from animal and plant sources.
+In supplements, melatonin is derived from animal and plant sources.
 When ours isn’t working well, melatonin supplements can really help.

 I use these two melatonin sprays:

 In my experience both of these work equally well and are priced about the same.
 However, the Isagenix is the better value for double the size, and half the serving size (3 sprays vs. Mercola’s recommended 6).
 However the Isagenix brand does not show the melatonin milligrams on the label the melatonin milligrams.

-The Isagenix brand also has a milder taste and requires three spray pumps per serving as compared to Mercola’s recommended six, making the Mercola version several times more expensive, however three spray pumps usually work for me with either of these so perhaps the melatonin milligrams is similar in each.
+The Isagenix brand also has a milder taste and requires three spray pumps per serving as compared to Mercola’s recommended six, making the Mercola version several times more expensive.
+However, I’ve found that three spray pumps usually work equally for me with either of these so perhaps the melatonin milligrams is similar in each.

-The next best remedy that almost always works is less expensive than either of those, and if one hasn’t yet done the trick, both together will have me out like a light and sound asleep in short order.
+The next best remedy that almost always works is less expensive than either of those.
+When one hasn’t yet done the trick, both together will have me out like a light and sound asleep in short order.

-This home remedy won’t work if you’re lactose intolerant, so if that’s you, there’s a final recommendation below this next section.
+This home remedy won’t work if you’re lactose intolerant, so if that’s you, scroll on to the next sleep remedy recommendation.

 My second favorite sleep remedy is warm milk with nutmeg and honey.
 All three of these: warm milk, honey and nutmeg, each have sleep inducing qualities.
-So when you take the three together in a pleasing hot bedtime toddy, chances are you’ll sleep like a baby.
+So when you take the three together in a pleasing hot bedtime toddy, chances are you’ll sleep like a baby.3)

 Honey provides the carbohydrates needed to stimulate the release of insulin which provides safe passage of l-tryptophan to the brain, which contributes to the release of l-tryptophan and subsequently melatonin release when taken at night.